 About

-The goal of these working groups is not to "solve" these deep-seated problems, but rather to create better ways of addressing them across academic and professional boundaries.
+The goal of our working groups is not to "solve" these deep-seated problems, but rather to create better ways of addressing them across academic and professional boundaries.
 By learning to look at issues that threaten our world from multiple perspectives, we open our own areas of inquiry to a new and forgiving critique of how we so often proceed.

 Program Goals